 Ellis Marsalis, Jr. has died at the age of 85.
 His legacy as a performer, teacher and patriarch of one of the great musical families in jazz is immeasurable.
 Marsalis was a mentor to a Who’s Who of jazz luminaries: Terence Blanchard, Donald Harrison Jr., Harry Connick Jr., Nicholas Payton, Kent Jordan, Marlon Jordan, Victor Goines, and Jon Batiste.
 Four of his sons have become jazz notables in their own right: Wynton, Branford, Delfeayo and Jason Marsalis.

-We have an interview with Ellis Marsalis in production and hope to have it ready for broadcast and streaming next week.
+We have an interview with Ellis Marsalis in production and hope to have it ready for broadcast and streaming in the coming weeks.